TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 #### Legacy Architecture

-Follow this approach to configure the plugin for Backstage deployments using the legacy architecture (prior to v1.18.0).
+Follow this approach to configure the plugin for Backstage deployments using the legacy architecture (prior to Backstage v1.18.0).

-Several edits to the core backend catalog plugin file `packages/backend/src/plugins/catalog.ts` are required.
+Several edits are required to the core backend catalog plugin file `packages/backend/src/plugins/catalog.ts`.

 Follow the step-by-step process below.
 A fully edited example is available at the end of this section.